pgh-noobs/python/nativetypes.md

 ### Unpacking a tuple when you don't want the whole thing
 Python 2.7 does not have basic syntax support for this.
 But you can do it using a slicing operator and unpacking to a tuple or variables.
-The tuple of variables is important as the slicing operator will return another tuple.
+The `tuple` of variables is important as the slicing operator will return another `tuple`.
 ``` Python
 args=(1,2,3)
 (a,)=args[:1]
 print(a)
 ```

-In python 3 there is a newer syntax for tuple unpacking.
-Notice here the remainder is returned as a list and not another tuple.
+In python 3 there is a newer syntax for `tuple` unpacking.
+Notice here the remainder is returned as a `list` and not another tuple.
 ``` Python
 args=(1,2,3)
 a,*b=args